Fractionalization of Coset Non-Invertible Symmetry and Exotic Hall Conductance

 Let us describe a mechanism for coset non-invertible symmetry.
 We start with a system with an invertible symmetry $G$, which has automorphism group $\text{Aut}(G)$. $G$ can be either continuous or discrete.
 We gauge a discrete symmetry $K$ that acts on $G$ by $\rho:K\rightarrow \text{Aut}(G)$.
 If $\rho$ maps elements in $K$ to nontrivial elements of $\mathrm{Aut}(G)$, then the symmetry $G$ becomes non-invertible.
 To see this, we note that an operator $U_g$ for $g\in G$ is not gauge invariant under discrete gauging if $g$ is permuted by $\rho$.
 Instead, the well-defined symmetry generator is

-where $[g]$ is the orbit under the action of $K$.
+where $[g]$ is the orbit under the action of $K$, which has length $|K|/|K_g|$ for stabilizer $K_g\subset K$ of $g$.
 The non-invertible fusion rule of $\tilde U$ follows from the invertible fusion rules of $\{U_{\rho_k(g)}\}$ up to condensation defects.\footnote{ As we will show below, when the fusion of $U_{\rho(g)}$ produces the trivial element in $G$, the fusion outcome is replaced by condensation defect for gauging $K$ symmetry on the domain wall, i.e. condensing the Wilson lines of $K$ on the wall. }

 We can describe the non-invertible symmetry as the coset

 where the discrete group $K$ acts on $G$ by $\rho$.
 Since $K$ is not a normal subgroup for nontrivial action $\rho$, the coset is not a group, but rather a non-invertible symmetry.
 In addition, when $K$ is not normal, the left and right cosets differ.
 Here, we will always refer to the right coset.